Nuevos Ferrocarriles Argentinos: Organizational structure

 By 2015, the board of directors had six members: a representative of the Secretary of Transport, the presidents of ADIF, SOFSE and Belgrano CyL and other two representatives appointed by the Ministry of Transport according to proposals sent by several railway unions registered.

 The company also plans, operates and controls all the railway system in Argentina, both passenger and freight services.
 The railway system is managed under a model of "open access" where several private operators are able to serve freight services along the lines.

 Divisions

-Four divisions operate under the supervision of FASE, as it was announced in March 2021:
+Three divisions operate under the supervision of FASE, as of October 2024: